Why I Am Looking Forward to the Milwaukee Rep's 2018-2019 Season

 Number Five: Diversity.

 Despite I did not recognize the Rep's diversity right from the beginning, I eventually noticed it as I attended additional performances at the theater.
 Besides the brilliant programming the theater presents to Milwaukee, the promotion of diversity keeps me returning to the theater.
-Like I am trying to resist to attend Until the Flood in the Stiemke Studio, but good luck with that.

 The Milwaukee Repertory Theater is located on 108 East Wells Street in downtown Milwaukee.
 Visit www.milwaukeerep.com or call 414-224-9490 to inquire about season subscriptions and purchase tickets.